Coach House Books: Operations

 Coach House is one of the few Canadian publishing companies that prints its own titles; the printing operations also print books for several other small Canadian publishers and literary magazines, including Acta Victoriana and the Hart House Review.

 The reputation of the new Coach House has been growing steadily since its rebirth in 1997, but it skyrocketed with the publication of Christian Bök's Eunoia.
 This work of experimental poetry won the Canadian Griffin Poetry Prize in 2002 and has sold over 19,000 copies.
 Coach House books have been the recipients of dozens of other awards and nominations, including the Governor General's Award, the City of Toronto Book Award, the Commonwealth Writers' Prize, the Lambda Literary Award, the Books in Canada/Amazon.ca First Novel Award and the Trillium Book Award.

 Its most recent successes have been a series of books of collected essays by Toronto writers on various aspects of their city.
 The first, uTOpia (2005), about various writers' notions of a perfectible Toronto, was a surprise hit and was followed by The State of the Arts (2006), GreenTOpia (2007) and HtO (2008) about water in the city.
 Frequent contributors to the volumes include John Lorinc, Shawn Micallef, Derek McCormack, Dylan Reid, Bert Archer, Stéphanie Verge, Chris Hardwicke, Mark Fram, Liz Forsberg, Dale Duncan and Darren O'Donnell.
+Also recently published in 2020 was Watch Your Head: Writers and Artists Respond to the Climate Crisis, edited by Kathryn Mockler, among others.

 In 2008, Coach House was awarded the Province of Ontario's "Arts Organization Award" as part of the "Premier's Award for Excellence in the Arts".